ds4dm/ZERO/docs/support_files/QP_Param.rst

  cout<<FixedModel->get(GRB_DoubleAttr_ObjVal<<endl; // Will print -12.757

-In many cases, one might want to obtain the KKT conditions of a convex quadratic program and that can be obtained as below, using :py:func:`Game::QP_Param::KKT`
+In many cases, one might want to obtain the KKT conditions of a convex quadratic program and that can be obtained as below, using :py:func:`MathOpt::QP_Param::KKT`

 The function returns ``M``, ``N`` and ``q``, where the KKT conditions can be written as :math:`0 \leq y \perp Mx + numVars + q \geq 0`.